-Black Elk Peak is one of our favorite hikes in the US because it’s fun, scenic, engaging and it leads to spectacular 360-degree summit views overlooking 4 US states.
-An ocean of emerald green and golden yellow leaves covered the Black Hills during our hike, which was even more special.
+We’ve hiked tons of amazing trails in the US and honestly Black Elk Peak is up there in our top 10.
+The trail is picturesque, varied and leads to seriously special 360-degree summit views overlooking 4 US states.
+We were genuinely blown away at the top, especially because an ocean of emerald green and golden yellow leaves covered the Black Hills when we hiked it.
 Read more about us.

 Trail Information